prahladyeri/experimental-backbone/README.md

 ## Running the app

-Just download and git clone this repository and directly start serving with an http file server such as python's `http.server` module or PHP's built-in server (`PHP -S <end-point>`):
+Just download or git clone this repository and directly start serving with an http file server such as python's `http.server` module or PHP's built-in server (`PHP -S <end-point>`):

 ```
 $ git clone git@github.com:prahladyeri/experimental-backbone.git .